nigh8w0lf/langchain-hub/README.md

 ## 🤖 Agents

-At a high level, chains are organized by use case inside the `chains` directory.
+At a high level, Agents are organized by use case inside the `agents` directory.
 To load a chain in LangChain, you should use the following code snippet:

 ```python